Language Accessibility Advisory Committee (LAAC)

 - Monitor new laws and regulations on elections language accessibility issues

 The LAAC consists of five (5) to seven (7) members who are selected and appointed directly by the San Mateo County Chief Elections Officer.
 LAAC members should either reside or work in San Mateo County.
-It is preferred and recommended that the members are fluent in Spanish, Chinese, Japanese, Tagalog, Korean and/or Hindi in addition to the English language.
+It is preferred and recommended that the members are fluent in Spanish, Chinese, Japanese, Tagalog, Korean, Burmese and/or Hindi in addition to the English language.
 Members of the committee should also be familiar with language accessibility issues for minority communities.

 Below you will find the San Mateo County LAAC Charter and an application to become a member.
 We encourage you to apply if you are able to provide input on behalf of any language community.
-Please contact Michelle Yue of the Registration & Elections Division at 650.312.5222 or firstname.lastname@example.org with any questions or comments.
+Please contact the Registration & Elections Division at 650.312.5222 or firstname.lastname@example.org with any questions or comments.